Testing Emergent Gravity with Isolated Dwarf Galaxies: Apparent DM Distribution Predictions from EG for Two Realistic Baryonic Mass Distributions

 This is just the MOND acceleration in the weak-field limit \citep{Milgrom1983} with $a_M = \frac{a_0}{6}$.
 I only include this as an aside -- dwarf galaxies are of course not describable as point-masses.

 Instead, let us consider an extended mass distribution.
-In particular, I will employ a deprojected S\'{e}rsic profile.
-These profiles fit the stellar light of galaxies well, and since I am assuming there is no dark matter, this should also be a good measure of the mass.
+In particular, let us employ a deprojected S\'{e}rsic profile.
+These profiles fit the stellar light of galaxies well, and since we are assuming there is no dark matter, this should also be a good measure of the mass.

 The S\'{e}rsic profile of a galaxy is given by